-Space 2 Grow #3 was an exciting opportunity for Young Barnet Foundation VCSEF members to apply for a share of £90,000.00 of funding.
+Space 2 Grow #3 was an exciting opportunity for Young Barnet Foundation VCFSE members to apply for a share of £90,000.00 of funding.

 This round of our Space2Grow Children and Young People's Fund has been supported financially by NHS Barnet Clinical Commissioning Group.